COSC310-Team12/ToDoList/README.md

 New to-do's are created from user input using the createToDo method.
 The onEditClick() and onCheckClick() methods are bound to the RecyclerView elements (individual to-dos).

-**EditToDo** controls the edit to-do page.
+**EditToDoActivity** controls the edit to-do page.
 Users can navigate to this page by clicking on a to-do.
-This triggers the onEditClick() method and sends the to-do array list to the **EditToDo** class.
+This triggers the onEditClick() method and sends the to-do array list to the **EditToDoActivity** class.
 On the edit-to page, users can change the text of their to-do, and set a due date.

 **ToDo** is a serializable class to store information about to-dos.

 **ToDoAdapter** is a custom RecyclerViewAdapter.
 It contains an inner class, **MyViewHolder**, which is a custom ViewHolder.

 **ToDoClickListener** is an interface implemented by the **MainActivity**.
 It contains the onEditClick() and onCheckClick() method.

+**FilterPowerMenuItem** defines each item in a PowerMenu for the filter menu on the main activity.

+**EditTagActivity** controls the edit tag page.
+Users can navigate to this page through the context menu that pops up when clicking on the three dots on a task.
+There, they can add new or existing tags to tasks.
+They can also delete existing tags.

+**FilterMenuAdapter** is a custom MenuBaseAdapter.

+**TagAdapter** is a custom RecyclerViewAdapter.
+It contains an inner class, **MyViewHolder**, which is a custom ViewHolder.

+**TagClickListener** is an interface implemented by the **AddTagActivity**.
+It contains the onDeleteClick() method.

 ## Documentation for Assignment 3

 Since our system already had a GUI, we made improvements to the existing GUI.

-### features that enable your system to handle the drawbacks of the first version of the system
+### Features that enable your system to handle the drawbacks of the first version of the system

 Made to-do's searchable
 - users can search for tasks by name.
 This helps users find tasks more easily.